hubotio/hubot/docs/scripting.md

 - `context`
   - See the each middleware type's API to see what the context will expose.

-- `next`
-  - a Function with no additional properties that should be called to continue on to the next piece of middleware/execute the Listener callback
-  - `next` should be called with a single, optional parameter: either the provided `done` function or a new function that eventually calls `done`.
-If the parameter is not given, the provided `done` will be assumed.
-- `done`
- - a Function with no additional properties that should be called to interrupt middleware execution and begin executing the chain of completion functions.
- - `done` should be called with no parameters
+`return true` to allow the message to continue; `return false` to stop it from continuing.

-Every middleware receives the same API signature of `context`, `next`, and `done`.
-Different kinds of middleware may receive different information in the `context` object.
+Every middleware receives the same API signature of `context`.
+Different kinds of middleware may receive different information in the
+`context` object.
 For more details, see the API for each type of middleware.

 ### Error Handling

-For synchronous middleware (never yields to the event loop), hubot will automatically catch errors and emit an `error` event, just like in standard listeners.
-Hubot will also automatically call the most recent `done` callback to unwind the middleware stack.
-Asynchronous middleware should catch its own exceptions, emit an `error` event, and call `done`.
-Any uncaught exceptions will interrupt all execution of middleware completion callbacks.
+Asynchronous middleware should catch its own exceptions, emit an `error` event, and return `true` or `false`.
+Any uncaught exceptions will interrupt all execution of middleware.

-# Listener Middleware
+# <a name="listener-middleware">Listener Middleware</a>

 Listener middleware inserts logic between the listener matching a message and the listener executing.
 This allows you to create extensions that run for every matching script.
 Examples include centralized authorization policies, rate limiting, logging, and metrics.
 Middleware is implemented like other hubot scripts: instead of using the `hear` and `respond` methods, middleware is registered using `listenerMiddleware`.

 ## Listener Middleware Examples

-A fully functioning example can be found in [hubot-rate-limit](https://github.com/michaelansel/hubot-rate-limit/blob/master/src/rate-limit.coffee).
+A fully functioning example can be found in [hubot-rate-limit](https://github.com/michaelansel/hubot-rate-limit/blob/master/src/rate-limit.coffee) (Note, this is a coffee version, non-async/await).

 A simple example of middleware logging command executions: